Clockwork Knight 2: Reception

 Clockwork Knight 2 was well received by reviewers.
 Maximum assessed that the game is just as short as the original Clockwork Knight, but has much greater replay value, particularly the hidden playing cards.
 They also hailed the graphics as "far in advance of any other comparable next generation product".
 Next Generation's brief review noted that Clockwork Knight 2 made little change to the formula of the original game, and concluded by simply stating, "If you like CK you are sure to like CK2."
 The four reviewers of Electronic Gaming Monthly described it as a must-have game for the Saturn.
 They especially praised the innovative use of both foreground and background playing areas, the impressive graphics, and the numerous secrets.
 GamePro praised the game for having "some of the best visuals on the Saturn yet" and "excellent jazzy tunes that perfectly complement the action", but felt these did not make up for the routine and overly easy gameplay, saying it "takes the life out of the game."
 Tom Guise of Sega Saturn Magazine, while criticizing the game's short length, praised the pacing of the gameplay, the impressiveness of the 3D graphics, and the large number of hidden areas and secrets, and summarized that "Clockwork Knight 2 manages to succeed, in every respect, where the original game failed."

+Future

+A spin-off with the working title of Clockwork Knight: Pengin War / Clockwork Knight Puzzle was announced in the mid-90s, but never saw an official release.

+A reboot titled Knight N' Knight was announced in 2003 for the GameCube, but was never released.